Transcript: Are Avocados Good for You?

-Then of course the FDA warns about the toxicity of avocado leaves, for the lactating mammary gland of the goat, but what about the actual fruit?
-Not good for pets evidently, but neither is chocolate.
+Then, of course, the FDA warns about the toxicity of avocado leaves for the lactating mammary gland of the goat.
+But what about the actual fruit?
+Not good for pets evidently, but then again, neither is chocolate.
 What about the actual fruit for actual humans?
-We have been eating avocados for 10,000 years, the darling of health nuts everywhere.
+We’ve been eating avocados for 10,000 years; the darling of health nuts everywhere.
 What could possibly go wrong?

-The California Avocado Commission even supported a study pitting, no pun intended, hass avocadoes again a malignant line of oral cancer cells.
-Here’s the control.
-The red dots indicate living mitochondria inside the cells, the little sparks of life force, extinguished by an avocado extract leaving dead lifeless husks of cancer cells in its wake
+The California Avocado Commission even supported a study pitting (no pun intended) avocados against a malignant line of oral cancer cells.
+Here’s the control: the red dots indicate living mitochondria inside the cells, the little sparks of life force; extinguished by an avocado extract, leaving dead lifeless husks of cancer cells in its wake.

-Kills breast cancer cells too.
-There a natural plant toxin, produced by the avocado tree, that acts as a fungicide, an insectide, and can do a number on human breast cancer cells.
+Kills breast cancer cells, too.
+There’s a natural plant toxin produced by the avocado tree, and found in avocado fruit, that acts as a fungicide, an insecticide, and can do a number on human breast cancer cells.
 And here they are.

-These are not what you want in your body.
+These are not what we want in our body.
 These are three breast cancer cells huddled together, planning their route of attack.
-This is a different stain than before.
-Here the red is their nucleas, and the green is their cytoskeleton, the cells skeleton.
+This is a different stain than used before.
+The red is their nucleus, and the green is their cytoskeleton, the cell skeleton.
 Didn’t know cells had skeletons?
 How else could they move?

-How else could a breast cancer cell get from the breast to the brain or to the liver, it crawls there.
-Here’s a video breast cancer cells in a lab working their way way through a maze researchers set up for them; using their cellular skeltons to pull themselves along.
+How else could a breast cancer cell get from the breast to the brain or to the liver?
+It crawls there.
+Here’s a video of breast cancer cells in a lab working their way through a maze researchers set up for them, using their cellular skeletons to pull themselves along.

 Ah, but that’s what chemotherapy is for.
-This is what the chemo drug paclitaxel can do: Clumps up the cytoskeleton, so the cells can’t move, can’t divide.
-And the avocado toxin can do the exact same thing, stopping breast cancer cells in their tracks.
+This is what the chemo drug Paclitaxel can do: clumps up their cytoskeleton so the cells can’t move, can’t divide.
+And the avocado toxin can do the exact same thing—stopping breast cancer cells in their tracks.

-The researchers conclude that persin should be further evaluated single agent combination chemotherapy agent for cancers of the breast, maybe other cancers too.
+The researchers conclude that persin, the avocado toxin, should be further evaluated as a single agent combination chemotherapy agent for cancers of the breast; and potentially other cancers, as well.

-Look what it does to cancer cell DNA.
-This is a measure of DNA fragmentation, the avocado compound rips their chromosomes llimb from limb.
-Unfortunately, it appears to do the same thing to normal cells too.
+Look what this toxin does to cancer cell DNA.
+This is a measure of DNA fragmentation.
+The avocado compound rips their chromosomes limb from limb.
+Unfortunately, it turns out, it appears to do the same thing to normal cells, too.